Vadim735/javafx-spingboot/README.md

-# javafx-weaver-example
+# javafx-springboot-desctop-application
-Example repository for blog post about Spring Boot and JavaFX integration
+Desktop application using Spring Boot and JavaFX.